Constellations in prime elements of number fields: Precise statements of main theorems and the outline of the proofs

 \

 \textbf{Step~1}: We start the proof from the `$M$-world.'
 Take an NL-compatible $\OKt$-fundamental domain $\DD$ and a relatively dense subset $A$ of $\PP_K\cap\DD$.
-More precisely, the relative density of $A$ measured by $\lmugen$-length $\|\cdot\|_{\infty,\omom}$ with respect to $\PP_K\cap\DD$ is greater than a certain positive constant.
-Our goal is to prove that if the parameter $M$ is large enough, then there exists an $S$-constellation in $A$.
-Since $\PP_K$ is sparse in $\OK$, we can not apply the classical multidimensional Szemer\'edi theorem (Theorem~\ref{theorem=multiSzemeredi}) directly to $A$.
-Instead, we aim to show that the `weighted density' of $A$ with a certain weight function $\lambda$ is not small.
+More precisely, the relative density of $A$ measured by $\lmugen$-length $\|\cdot\|_{\infty,\omom}$ in $\PP_K\cap\DD$ is greater than a certain positive constant.
+Our goal is to prove that if the parameter $M$ is large enough, then there exists an $S$-constellation in $A\cap \OK(\omom, M)$.
+Since $\PP_K$ is sparse in $\OK$, we cannot apply the classical multidimensional Szemer\'edi theorem (Theorem~\ref{theorem=multiSzemeredi}) directly to $A \cap \OK(\omom, M)$.
+Instead, we aim to show that the `weighted density' of $A$ with respect to a certain weight function $\lambda$ is not small.
 We define the weight function $\lambda$ by using a variant of the von Mangoldt function.
-Since the norm scale $\Nrm$ is easier to measure the desired density than the $\lmugen$-length scale $\|\cdot\|_{\infty,\omom}$, we argue in the `$L$-world.'
+Since the norm scale $\Nrm(\cdot)$ is easier to measure the desired density than the $\lmugen$-length scale $\|\cdot\|_{\infty,\omom}$, we switch to the `$L$-world.'

 \